 WHY IS THE DAY IMPORTANT?

-Our Yogis, Rishis, Munis and Siddhas of yore have realised that particular alignments of planets and celestial bodies always have certain effects on the earth and all its inhabitants.
-After studying and experiencing these subtle environmental conditions over centuries or maybe thousands of years, and being guided by inner forces, they have discovered that certain days were more propitious than others for spiritual progress.
+Our Yogis, Rishis, Munis and Siddhas of yore have realised that particular planetary alignments and astronomical configurations always have certain effects on the earth and all its inhabitants.
+After studying and experiencing these subtle environmental conditions over centuries or maybe thousands of years, along with guidance by inner forces, they have discovered that certain days were more propitious than others for spiritual progress.

 And, events recorded in our Puranams and other sacred scriptures also point out to several important occurences on specific days.
 These events may have occured tens of thousands of years ago, but they serve as good indicators and pointers as to how naturally good certain days are for specific activites.